shivam27k/email_automation_bot/README.md

 -   _Once you have enabled 2-step verification.
 Go to the link given above and generate your app password_

-_Then copy and paste your '16 letters' password as it is there and you'll be good to go_
+_Then copy and paste your '16 letters' password as it is there, and you'll be good to go_

 -   _You MUST edit and change the template of the message being sent in the "generate_email_content" function in the "email_utils" file_